Nearly 25% of parents turn their child forward facing too early, even before the child turns 1.

 “There are lots of reasons why parents are eager to change from the rear-facing to forward-facing seat: the perception their children are too large, the desire to see their children when driving, and a greater ease of removing their children from a forward facing seat,” says Macy.
 “But delaying the switch can make a big difference.
 In Sweden it is culturally accepted that children up to age 4 are in rear-facing seats and child traffic fatalities are among the lowest in the world.”

-Read more about keeping children rear facing:
+Read more about keeping children in a rear-facing seat:

 - Keep Your Child Rear Facing As Long As Possible